top of page

 Shashi Tej for sewing the shoes

-Eva Kohnstamm for the design of the catalogue
+Eva Kohnstamm for help with the design of the catalogue

 Erin Alles for the performance in Puhpoowee